cairo-book/cairo-book/src/ch15-00-dictionaries.md

 2. Verified it is non-null using the `match_nullable` function.
 3. Unwrapped the value inside the box and asserted it was correct.

-The complete scirpt would look like this:
+The complete script would look like this:

 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_04_dict_of_complex.cairo:all}}
 ```

 ### Dictionaries as Struct Members
-Defining dictionaries as  struct members is possible in Cairo but to correctly interact with them may not be entireley seamless.
-Let us show with an example where we implement a `UserDatabase` where we can add and read from it.
+Defining dictionaries as struct members is possible in Cairo but correctly interacting with them may not be entirely seamless.
+Let us show an example where we implement a `UserDatabase` that allows us to add users and query them.

 ```rust